-The pilot program for cultivation of marijuana shall terminate on December 31, 2018 two years from the effective date of this ordinance.
+The pilot program for cultivation of marijuana shall terminate on December 31, 2018.
 Any rights or privileges granted to a permittee pursuant to this Chapter existing on that date shall also terminate on that date.
-Unless an ordinance is adopted to amend this provision, this Chapter shall be repealed automatically on December 31, 2018 on the second anniversary of the effective date of this ordinance.
+Unless an ordinance is adopted to amend this provision, this Chapter shall be repealed automatically on December 31, 2018.